carissalow/rapids/docs/features/extracted.rst

     Therefore, we define a valid hour as those that contain at least a certain number of valid bins.
 In turn, a valid bin are those that contain at least one row of data from any sensor logged within that period.
 We divide an hour into N bins of size ``BIN_SIZE`` (in minutes) and we mark an hour as valid if contains at least ``MIN_BINS_PER_HOUR`` of valid bins (out of the total possible number of bins that can be captured in an hour i.e. out of 60min/``BIN_SIZE`` bins).
 Days with valid sensed hours less than ``MIN_VALID_HOURS`` will be excluded form the output of this file.
 See PHONE_VALID_SENSED_DAYS_ in ``config.yaml``.

-    In RAPIDS, you will find that we use ``phone_sensed_bins`` (a list of all valid and invalid bins of all monitored days) to improve the estimation of features that are ratios over time periods like ``episodepersensedminutes`` of :ref:`Screen<screen-sensor-doc>` or for resampling data like fused location coordinates.
+    In RAPIDS, we use ``phone_sensed_bins`` (a list of all valid and invalid bins of all monitored days) to improve the estimation of features that are ratios over time periods like ``episodepersensedminutes`` of :ref:`Screen<screen-sensor-doc>` or for resampling data like fused location coordinates.

 .. _individual-sensor-settings: